malcolmcdixon/computerassistant/README.md

 #### Screenshot

-The screenshot command will tell Computer Assistant to send an updated image of the active window.
+The screenshot command will instruct Computer Assistant to send an updated image of the active window.
 topic:
 _computer-assistant/sensor/{your-computer-name}/cmd/screenshot_

 #### Notify

-The notify command will create a notification in the Windows Noficiation
+The notify command will create a notification in the Windows Notification
 topic:
 _computer-assistant/sensor/{your-computer-name}/cmd/notify_
 payload: